MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-set-up-and-get-started.md

 ms.service: mesh
 author: vtieto
 ms.author: vinnietieto
-ms.date: 5/23/2024
+ms.date: 5/31/2024
 ms.topic: Tutorial
 keywords: Microsoft Mesh, getting started, Mesh 201, tutorial, GitHub, WebSlates, web
 ---

 # Mesh 201 Tutorial Chapter 1: Overview, set up and get started

-If you completed the [Mesh 101 tutorial](../mesh-101-tutorial/mesh-101-01-overview-and-setup.md), you got up and running with creating a Mesh experience and gaining a solid understanding of Interactables, Physics, Visual Scripting, and more.
+If you completed the [Mesh 101 tutorial](../mesh-101-tutorial/mesh-101-01-overview-and-setup.md), you got up and running with creating a Mesh experience and gained a solid understanding of Interactables, Physics, Visual Scripting, and more.
 In this "Mesh 201" tutorial, you build on that knowledge.
 You'll visit a number of *stations* and learn about the following:

-- How to use WebSlates to display web content in your experience.
+- How to use WebSlates to display Web content in your experience.
 - Add an interactive globe.
 When an attendee in your experience clicks on the globe, the latitude and longitude of the clicked location are captured and these coordinates are incorporated into a Bing Maps URL as parameters.
-An HTTP request is executed using this URL; Bing Maps provides a map of the chosen area and sends it to a nearby WebSlate.
+An HTTP request is executed using this URL; Bing Maps provides a map of the chosen area and sends it to a nearby WebSlate, which is a screen that can display images, videos, interactive content and more.

-As of mid-May 2024, the Mesh 201 tutorial has been updated to include two additional stations that feature Mesh Cloud Scripting.
-The Mesh 101 tutorial was designed to teach attendees in your experience about wind farms, and the two new stations follow up on that theme by providing attendees with information that can help them decide where to build a new wind farm.
+As of late May 2024, the Mesh 201 tutorial has been updated to include two additional stations that feature Mesh Cloud Scripting, which you can use to call any .NET API and bring real-time cloud data into your environment.
+The Mesh 101 tutorial was designed to teach attendees in your experience about wind farms, and the two new stations continue with that theme by providing attendees with information that can help them decide where to build a new wind farm.
 At these stations you'll learn how to implement the following:

 - Pull data from internal or public sources into your scene.
-An attendee in the event will be able to click an interactive globe to view live weather data from three cities that they are considering for the potential location of their new wind farm.
+An attendee in the event will be able to click an interactive globe to view live weather data from three cities that they are considering for the location of their new wind farm.

     ![A screenshot of attendess in an event clicking an interactive globe to view live weather data. ](../../../media/mesh-201/100-using-weather-data.png)

 - Set up AI-powered interactions using OpenAI.
 An attendee can click an "Info" button and ask questions about the best locations for wind farms.
-You, the developer, will add code that will provide the OpenAI LLM (Large Language Model) with some context for the wind farm-related questions attendees will likely be asking.
+You, the developer, will add code that will provide the OpenAI LLM ([Large Language Model](https://learn.microsoft.com/en-us/training/modules/introduction-large-language-models/) with some context for the wind farm-related questions attendees will likely be asking.

     ![A screenshot of attendees in an event using OpenAI to ask questions about where to build wind farms.](../../../media/mesh-201/101-using-open-ai.png)

-The tutorial project is named *Mesh201* and is included in the Mesh toolkit.
+The tutorial project is named *Mesh201* and is included when you [download the Mesh samples and tutorials from GitHub](#download-the-mesh-samples-and-tutorials).

 > [!IMPORTANT]
 > The tutorial project is governed by the MIT license as shown in the [LICENSE.txt](https://github.com/microsoft/Mesh-Toolkit-Unity/blob/main/LICENSE.txt) file in the *Mesh-Toolkit-Unity* repository.
 However, the samples functionality is dependent on the Mesh toolkit, which is governed by a separate license, and contains 3rd party software.
 A Teams Premium license is required for using the Mesh application for custom immersive spaces in Mesh on PC and Quest.
 A license isn't required to develop with the Mesh toolkit, but you'll be blocked from building and publishing Environments to Mesh and organizing or joining events in Mesh if you and your users don't have Teams Premium licenses.
 For more information, see [Set up M365 for Microsoft Mesh](../../../Setup/Content/setup-m365-mesh.md).